LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Preconditioning.rst

-part of the FARKODE interface module, support the use of the ARKode solver with the parallel vector module (:ref:`NVectors.NVParallel`), and the combination of the ARKBBDPRE preconditioner module (see the section :ref:`CInterface.BBDPre`) with any of the Krylov iterative linear solvers.
+part of the FARKODE interface module, support the use of the ARKode solver with the parallel vector module (:ref:`NVectors.NVParallel`), and the combination of the ARKBBDPRE preconditioner module (see the section :ref:`ARKStep_CInterface.BBDPre`) with any of the Krylov iterative linear solvers.

 The user-callable functions in this package, with the corresponding ARKode and ARKBBDPRE functions, are as follows: